Sankarshana-Achar/CoronaProelium/README.md

 # Corona Proelium
-App for those seeking resources, and those who wanr to help fellow Indians in these difficult times
+App for those seeking resources, and those who want to help fellow Indians in these difficult times